Vvasude/k8microservice/README.md

 - **CI** — GitHub Actions to build, lint, run the transfer unit test, and push images to GHCR.
 - **Column precision** — `numeric(18,2)` on money columns instead of unbounded `numeric`.
 - **httpOnly cookie** for the token instead of `localStorage` (XSS resistance).

----

-## License

-MIT — it's a learning project.
-Do not use it to store anything you care about.